Voluntary Self-Prohibition: The Suicide Prevention Tool I Wish My Doctors Could Offer Me

 Whenever intake or discharge paperwork is involved, there is an opportunity to offer the patient the option to sign up for a voluntary no-buy list.
 I have switched outpatient providers numerous times over the years, and I would have appreciated this resource being included alongside basic consent forms.

 Though it is currently law in only three states, voluntary self-prohibition is an important firearm suicide prevention tool that should be offered to patients in a variety of clinical scenarios and settings – those listed above are just a few examples.
 Clinicians have an important role to play in the implementation and uptake of these laws in Utah, Virginia, and Washington.
 Over time, as other states pass these laws, it is important for clinicians to ensure that patients like me, who want to take advantage of voluntary self-prohibition and keep themselves safe, have every opportunity to do so.

-To learn more about this topic, register for the BulletPoints webinar episode on “Voluntary Self-Prohibition: A Tool to Prevent Firearm Suicide” with Bryan Barks.
+To learn more about this topic, watch the BulletPoints webinar episode on “Voluntary Self-Prohibition: A Tool to Prevent Firearm Suicide” with Bryan Barks.